Did Amy Guess Copy Carly Rae Jepsen’s ‘Runway Away With Me’?

 “I’d say there’s a lot of work left to do, but I’m definitely finding some new sounds for me, which is always the goal,” she said.
 “To challenge what you did last time, to break some rules, and to discover new places where you want to go musically.”

 Her fourth album could come later this year.
-Like she did with her last album, Jepsen has been working tirelessly on her new release in Sweden, reports Idolator.
+As she did with her last album, Jepsen has been working tirelessly on her new release in Sweden, reports Idolator.
 She’s even been having late-night listening parties with her team.
 She has already been spending most of her time in the studio writing with music producer Jack Antonoff, who also worked on Swift’s 1989 album, so you know it’s going to have hits.

 Jams w @jackantonoff ???????????? pic.twitter.com/1okstNVuYN